oyoclass/python3-doc/doc/extralibs/uvicorn.md

 ## Uvicorn

 Uvicorn is an ASGI web server implementation for Python.
 It allows for hosting an ASGI server and serving requests.
-It is highly recommended that uvicorn be used together with an ASGI framework library, like <a href="/extralibs/starlette/">Starlette</a>.
+It is highly recommended that uvicorn be used together with an ASGI framework library, like [Starlette](/extralibs/starlette/).

 ### Examples